Changkya Rölpé Dorjé: Birth and early education

 Changkya Rölpé Dorjé was born on the 10th day of the fourth (Hor) month of the Fire-Bird year (1717) in Wuwei (formerly known as Liangzhou) near Lanzhou in Gansu to an ethnically Monguor family.
-At an early age he was recognized by the first Jamyang Zhépa as the incarnation of the previous Changkya Kutuktu of Gönlung Jampa Ling monastery (佑宁寺) in Amdo (now Qinghai), one of the four great Gelug monasteries of the north.
+At an early age he was recognized by the first Jamyang Zhépa as the incarnation of the previous Changkya Kutuktu of Gönlung Jampa Ling monastery (佑寧寺) in Amdo (now Qinghai), one of the four great Gelug monasteries of the north.
 At his investiture the Kangxi Emperor sent Kachen Shérap Dargyé as his representative.

 In 1723, soon after the death of the Kangxi Emperor, the new Yongzheng Emperor (r.
 1722–1735) was just establishing his authority, Mongol tribesmen claiming the succession of Güshi Khan, together with their Amdo Tibetan allies and supported by some factions within the monasteries, rose up against the Qing in the region of Kokonor.
 The Yongzheng Emperor insisted on violent reprisals and in Amdo the Manchu army, destroyed villages and monasteries believed to have sided with the rebels including in 1724 Gönlung.
 However the emperor ordered that the seven-year-old Changkya incarnation not be harmed but brought to China as a "guest".
 At the Yongzheng Emperor's court, he was raised and educated to serve as an intermediary between the seat of Manchu power and the Buddhists of Amdo, Tibet and Mongolia.
 Rölpé Dorjé's monastic teachers included Zhangshu Kachen Shérap Dargyé; the second Thuken Hotogtu, Ngakwang Chökyi Gyatso and Atsé Chöjé Lozang Chödzin.

 Changkya Rölpé Dorjé and his teachers realised that in order for the Gelug teachings to flourish in China and Manchuria they would need to be available in Chinese, Mongolian and Manchu and so he began the study of those languages.
 One of his fellow students was Prince Hungli, who became his friend — and eventually the Qianlong Emperor (r.
 1735–1796).

 He also took an interest in Chinese Buddhism and thought that their principle philosophical views had close similarities with those of the Yogachara school.
 He was also apparently the one who came up with the notion that Dampa Sangye, the Indian founder of the Pacification school in Tibet who supposedly also visited China, and Bodhidharma were the same person.